HP Smart Array CCISS driver

 CCISS Utilities

-• cciss_vol_status Nov 19, 2009: New release: v.
-1.06.
-You are strongly advised to upgrade from previous version, 1.04 due to a bug in the latter in reporting of logical drive status for logical drives with active spares. -- a very lightweight program to report the status of logical drives on Smart Array controllers and also fibre channel attached MSA1000.
+• cciss_vol_status June 16, 2020: New release: v1.12a. -- a very lightweight program to report the status of logical drives on Smart Array controllers and also fibre channel attached MSA1000.
 Should work on most any linux and FreeBSD (no MSA1000 support for FreeBSD though.
 Martin Matuska added cciss_vol_status to the FreeBSD ports tree here.
 Here's what it would take to get MSA1000 support on FreeBSD Feel free to send in a patch.)

 Here's the man page..
 This program is licensed under the Gnu GPL v.
 2.